 The flowers come in white or purple and add a great vertical accent to the perennial garden.
 There are white and purple Liatris in the back of the perennial garden as shown below.

-The fall foliage is usually a beautiful clear yellow in October and then they go dormant until April.
+The fall foliage is usually a beautiful clear yellow to red in October and then they go dormant until April:

 This video shows that the bees love Liatris.